 Splunk will remove support for the

-GetMetricStatistics API on May 1, 2023.
-Follow the instructions in this document to migrate to the
+GetMetricData API will be used.
+Follow the instructions on this document to migrate to the

 Splunk Observability Cloud provides a unified view into metrics, traces, and logs coming from various sources through integrations with third party services, including AWS integrations.

 Splunk provides the following options to integrate with CloudWatch: